EV Mythbusting

 Electric vehicles make up California’s biggest export.

 California is home to 55 different electric vehicle manufacturers.
-Electric vehicles are one of the state’s top exports with over 21% of the market share as of April 2023.
-The global industry of EVs is a multi-trillion dollar opportunity with one of the fastest-growing job markets for the state to engage in.
+Electric vehicles are one of the state’s top exports with over 25% of the market share as of July 2024.
+Across the U.S. EV and battery manufacturing is increasing as well.
+As of August 2024, investments in U.S. EV and battery manufacturing facilities have reached $199 billion, with an 184% increase between 2021 and 2023.
+The global EV industry is a multi-trillion-dollar opportunity with one of the fastest-growing job markets.

 Privacy Preferences